 The relationship between the number of producers, consumers of primary, secondary and tertiary orders constitutes the pyramid of numbers.
 The form of the pyramid of numbers will vary widely with different communities, depending on whether producers are small (phytoplankton, grass) or large (oak trees).
 Sometimes, number of individuals varies so widely that it is difficult to represent the entire ecosystem on the same numerical scale.
 Such data could best be presented in a tabular form.
 In a grassland, the producers which are mainly grasses, are always maximum in number.
 This number then shows a successive decrease towards apex, as the primary consumers (herbivores), which are rabbits, mice, etc., are lesser in number than the grasses; the secondary consumers, the snakes and lizards are lesser in number than the rabbits and mice.
 Finally, the top (tertiary) consumers, the hawks and birds, are least in number.
 Thus, the pyramid becomes upright.
 Similarly, in pond ecosystem, the pyramid is upright.
-Here the producers, which are mainly phyto-planktons as algae, bacteria, etc. are maximum in number; the herbivores which are very small fish, rotifers, etc., are lesser in number than the herbivores.
-Finally, the top (tertiary) consumers, the bigger fish and birds are least in number.
+Here the producers, which are mainly phyto-planktons as algae, bacteria, etc. are maximum in number; the herbivores which are very small fish, rotifers, etc., are lesser in number than the producers; and the secondary consumers (carnivores), such as water beetles and small fish, etc., are lesser in number than the herbivores.
+Finally, the top (tertiary, consumers), the bigger fish and birds are least in number.